TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

-    A *Service* is often used to implement functionalities that are needed in multiple places in your extensions and are not related to one Domain Object.
+    A *Service* is often used to implement functionalities that are needed in multiple places in your extensions and are not related to one domain object.

     Services are often stateless.
 In this context, that means that their function does not depend on previous access.
 This does not